Upper Key Stage 2 visit the Conway Centre, Angelsey, for an outdoor and adventurous residential visit.

 Visitors to school

 Visitors into school can be as enriching and exciting as visits out.
 The Young Shakespeare Company come every year introducing Upper Key Stage 2 to Shakespeare.
 The YSC provides excellent actors from London who tour schools with the plays adapted for younger audiences.
+We are grateful to the KFA who have funded this event, meaning we don't have to ask for a contribution from parents of carers.
 Children love it and asked when painting The Ambassadors (a large painting about caring for ourselves) that a Shakespeare play be included.
 The cost is a fraction of what it would be to take children to the theatre, and because it's in school it is more interactive and involves the children more directly.
 Other visitors to school have included artists in residence, musicians, theatre groups and dancers leading workshops.
 Humanists UK and the Sir John Deane's LGBT+ group have given talks to the older children.
 Many visitors rock up in Science Week in the Spring Term and these have included STEM ambassadors, a geneticist, inventors, naturalists, Chester Zoo, Space Lab, Mad Science and even a Planetarium.
+Rev Rob Iveson leads assemblies on a Christian theme in school once a term.

 Working in clay with Artist in Residence Jane Dixon